Parole Officer jobs in Louisiana

 NECESSARY SPECIAL REQUIREMENTS:

-An applicant who has been convicted of a misdemeanor crime of domestic violence or a felony, or who is under indictment of a felony charge will be disqualified until relief from the disabilities imposed by state and federal laws is granted.
+An applicant who has been convicted of a misdemeanor crime of domestic violence or a felony, or who is under indictment on a felony charge will be disqualified until relief from the disabilities imposed by state and federal laws is granted.

 Possession of a valid Louisiana driver's license at time of appointment.